microsoft/TemplateStudio/docs/getting-started.md

 * VNext: The ongoing version of the templates.

 ### What is the Visual Studio Extension?
-UWP App developers can take advantage of the Windows Template Studio by installing our Visual Studio extension.
-This extension will allow developers to create Apps, add pages and/or add features to existing apps based on the available Templates from the public Repository.
+UWP App developers can take advantage of Windows Template Studio by installing our Visual Studio extension.
+This extension will allow developers to create Apps, with pages and/or features based on the Templates available in the public Repository.

-The Windows Template Studio Visual Studio Extension (pre-release) version is published [here]().
-The public version will be published through the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/) when ready.

 ## Getting Started for Developers
 To start working with the latest version of this code, check [Getting Started for Developers](getting-started-developers.md)